Trolleybus usage by country: Switzerland

 Trolleybuses are in use in cities including Lausanne (10 lines), Lucerne (7 lines), Geneva (6 lines), Zürich (6 lines), Bern (5 lines), St. Gallen (8 lines), Neuchâtel (4 lines), Winterthur (4 lines), Fribourg (3 lines), La Chaux-de-Fonds (3 lines), Biel (2 lines), Schaffhausen (1 line), Vevey–Montreux (1 line).

 The last trolleybus ran in Lugano in June 2001, and in Basel, where they have been replaced by natural gas-powered buses, on 30 June 2008.
 These are the only urban networks that have been closed in Switzerland.
-Operation of the La Chaux-de-Fonds system has been suspended since 2014, but is planned to reopen in 2025 (with new vehicles).
+Operation of the La Chaux-de-Fonds system was suspended in 2014, with permanent closure under consideration, but local officials eventually decided to reopen the system (with new vehicles), and that took place in 2026.

 In Lausanne, the Association RétroBus has preserved several vintage trolleybuses, the oldest example being a 1932 FBW, and in the 2000s operated them periodically on public excursions, especially on summer weekends.